NewGaea/adinjo-journalist/README.md

 ### How do I get set up? ###

-It is recommended that you have ~~Atom~~, [VS Code](https://code.visualstudio.com/), or any similar modern text editor installed to edit and preview Markdown.
+It is recommended that you have [VS Code](https://code.visualstudio.com/), or any similar modern text editor installed to edit and preview Markdown.
+[Obsidian](https://obsidian.md) is preferred for access to plugins used by the vault for some formatting features, though as of March 2024, we do not synchronize our Obsidian plugins with GitHub.

 ### Contribution guidelines ###